-The year saw positive returns in almost all investment categories, with particularly substantial returns being achieved in UK and Overseas Equities, Overseas Corporate Bonds, UK and Overseas Index Linked and Alternatives.
+The year saw positive returns in all investment categories except Government and Index-Linked Bonds, with the highest returns being achieved in Property, Alternatives and UK and Overseas Equities.

-The Main Fund achieved a return of 23.8% during the year, substantially outperforming the benchmark index in UK Equities, out-performing the benchmark index in UK Government Fixed Interest, UK and Overseas Corporate Bonds, UK Index Linked, Alternatives and Property, but underperforming against the benchmark in all other asset classes.
+The Main Fund achieved a return of 4.2% during the year, out-performed the benchmark index in Alternatives, UK, Overseas and Global Equities, and Corporate Bonds, but under-performed the benchmark in Government Bonds, Index Linked Bonds and Property.

-GMPF subscribes to PIRC's Local Authority Pension Performance Analytics Service in order to assess its performance relative to other funds which operate under the same regulations.
-The graph top right looks at the Main Fund's performance as compared to the local authority average over various durations extending over 30 years.
-Over the long term the Main Fund has consistently outperformed the average local authority by around 0.7% per year and, over periods of 15, 20, 25 and 30 years, has ranked in the top 10 of such funds.
+GMPF subscribes to PIRC's Local Authority Pension Performance Analytics Service in order to assess its performance relative to all other funds which operate under the same regulations.
+The graph top right looks at the Main Fund's performance as compared to the local authority average over various durations extending between 5 years and 30 years.
+Over the long term the Main Fund has consistently outperformed the average local authority by around 0.6% per year and, over periods of 15, 20, 25 and 30 years, has ranked in the top 10 of such funds.